Language: English / German

-“Berlin is a progressive and ambitious city where innovation thrives.
+“We intend to formally challenge this decision and fully expect that Berlin will follow the Hamburg authorities’ lead and overturn the prohibition order.”“The decision from the Berlin authorities is not progressive and it’s seeking to limit consumer choice for all the wrong reasons.
+As a new entrant we’re bringing much-needed competition to a market that hasn’t changed in years.
+Competition is good for everyone because it raises the bar and ultimately it’s the consumer who wins.“Berlin is a progressive and ambitious city where innovation thrives.
 We want to play our part in building smart cities of the future where innovative urban transport solutions such as Uber will be an integral part of the transport mix.
 With more choice, riders win, drivers win and cities and rural communities win.

 “Many progressive, forward-thinking cities around the world are embracing Uber.
 Berlin shouldn’t be left behind.”